-The principle operation of a ram pump is as follows, and shown in the diagram below:
+The principle operation of a ram pump is as follows:

 The ram pump is installed well below the intake, where water is taken from the stream.
 The intake has a catchment tank, which is used to ensure a smooth supply and eliminate any debris, and feeds water into the drive pipe.
 The delivery pipe is routed from the ram pump to where the water is needed.

-Treadle pumps sold by IDEI cost between US$20 and US$32 including installation, with an additional US$11 for a tube well.
+Treadle pumps sold by IDEI cost between US$13 and US$40 including installation, with an additional US$11 for a tube well.
 This cost is easily recouped by the increased income from one extra irrigated harvest.
 The annual cost of maintenance for a treadle pump is less than US$1, and the pump will last for about eight years, although some have operated for much longer than this.
-The Proximity Design treadle pumps cost from US$25 to US$38.
+The Proximity Design treadle pumps cost from US$16 to US$40.

 The main technological developments in treadle and ram pumps over the last few years have related to improving their durability and making them easier to maintain, while keeping their cost low.
 Proximity Designs is also working on solar-powered water pumping, which will relieve people of the work of operating the pumps.
 AID Foundation is working to spread the use of their ram pumps to other countries, and make people aware of this old technology that has been brought up-to-date.